The-Marcy-Lab-School/swe-1-3-control-flow-math/README.md

   - [Question 11: DEBUG - fix returnPositiveNegativeZero](#question-11-debug---fix-returnpositivenegativezero)
   - [Bonus: Switch Cases!](#bonus-switch-cases)

+## Get Set Up

+For guidance on setting up and submitting this assignment, refer to the Marcy lab School Docs How-To guide for [Working with Short Response and Coding Assignments](https://marcylabschool.gitbook.io/marcy-lab-school-docs/fullstack-curriculum/how-tos/working-with-assignments#how-to-work-on-assignments).

 ## Before you start
 We're using `console.log` a lot in our code, which means our tests need to be a little more complicated.
 We'll need to `mock` the `console.log` function in order to `spy` on the arguments it's called with.